Global Salary Comparison

 This comparison is most valuable at three specific career moments — and should be used differently at each:

-Before accepting a new offer: If you're "fair" to "above market," your negotiation energy is better spent on non-salary components — signing bonus, extra PTO, remote flexibility.
-If you're "underpaid" by more than 15%, the market data gives you a concrete anchor for a counteroffer.
+Before accepting a new offer: If you're "in range" to "above market," your negotiation energy is better spent on non-salary components — signing bonus, extra PTO, remote flexibility.
+If you're materially below range, the market data gives you a concrete anchor for a counteroffer.

-During your annual review: Showing up with a printout of your market position is more effective than saying "I feel underpaid."
+During your annual review: Showing up with a printout of your market position is more effective than saying "I think I'm below range."
 Frame it as: "I want to make sure we're aligned on where this role sits in the market."
 That's a business conversation, not a demand.

 When evaluating international relocation: Use these figures as directional salary references only.
 A gross salary increase from London to NYC may shrink materially after healthcare, taxes, and local housing costs are considered, so this tool should be paired with a real cost-of-living review.